jaidencode/Unix-Optrix/README.md

 qemu-system-x86_64 -hda disk.img
 ```

+The disk image now contains a simple MBR with two partitions.
+The first
+1 MB partition holds the bootloader and kernel while the remaining space is
+reserved for the OS to use.
+When placed on an ISO the image is used in hard
+disk emulation mode so the partitions are visible to the guest.

 ## Built-in terminal

 After boot the machine displays a plain text console.
 No graphics or windowing